 There are so many other projective exercises you can use to understand brands that do not personify the product.
 They’re so much easier to read against the user imagery.
 But, if to please you’re client you need to do a personification of brand, just remember to watch out for confusion between brand and user.

-Contributed to BSI by: Dr. Sharon Livingston, President, The Livingston Group
+Contributed to Branding Strategy Insider by: Dr. Sharon Livingston, The Livingston Group

 The Blake Project Can Help: Accelerate Brand Growth Through Powerful Emotional Connections